DHIWAHAR-K/Automatic-Speech-Recognition/readme.md

 ## License

-Feel free to copy and paste this README structure into your README.md file.
+Feel free to copy and paste these file structure into your system.
 This README accurately reflects the setup, dependencies, and usage for the speech-to-text model.